 and 6 can be merged into one.

-These figures have been moved into a supplementary document.
+As suggested, these figures and accompanying text have been moved into a supplementary document.

 Page 11, line 17: “We use the ERA-I 500 hPa data to subjectively classify the events

 based on their likely meteorological cause.”
 Do the authors classify the events by visual